Using Logic Jumps

 Try this feature and learn to use it interactively:

-Logic jumps are available on paid plans only.
 You can try the functionality in the Editor for free, but when using logic jumps you can publish the project only after signing up for a subscription.

 Activate Logic Jumps